SamDund/Assign2Education/README.md

 - RpackageCitations.bib: Bibliography file dynamically linked to EducProposal.Rmd with citations for R and packages
 - Misc: A file with an extra source file used for exploring other R features.
 This file will likely be used for the next class assignment
 - Img: A file containing the OECD chart in the EducProposal.Rmd file
-- Other: A project file, cached files, a gitignore, .RData, and .Rhistory files
+- Other: A project file, cached files, gitignore, .RData, and .Rhistory files

 #### Contact